Saipreetham7/Restaurant-Guide/readme.md

 - Photo gallery with carousel navigation
 - Opening hours with current day highlighted
 - Map showing the restaurant's exact location

-### Location-Based Search
-- Filter restaurants by specific geographic areas
-- Predefined locations for easy navigation
-- Map view showing all restaurants in the selected area

 ### User Interface
 - Clean, responsive design that works on all devices